awxlong/awxlong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello World!
 I'm An Wang Xuelong, a junior researcher interested leveraging deep learning to address global healthcare challenges, including cardiovascular diseases and cancer.
+I'm an incoming PhD student at the University of Sheffield, where I'm very fortunate to be supervised by [Dr. Chen Chen](https://cherise215.github.io/) and co-supervised by [Prof. Andy Swift](https://sheffield.ac.uk/smph/people/academic/clinical-medicine/andy-swift).
+In particular, I'll be working on multimodal deep learning for the analysis of paper electrocardiograms whilst addressing human-centric concerns.

 I aim to strike the balance between building performant models with human-centric concerns such as interpretability to shed-light into the black-box and model compression to ensure affordability of the overall system.

-I'm particularly interested in multimodal approaches, such as vision-language models, and ensuring their robustness via introduction of inductive biases.
+I'm particularly drawn to multimodal approaches such as vision-language models, and ensuring their robustness via the introduction of inductive biases.

 <!-- the scientific pursuit to understand intelligence and the technological endeavor to adopt what we learn in the research of AI in applications for social good. -->